Manushullo Devudu: Plot

-The film begins with an altruistic Dr. Ranganatham detecting an orphan Raja / Raja Shekaram that toils for his education and also split from his sibling Seeta.
+The film begins with an altruistic Dr. Ranganatham, detecting an orphan, Raja / Raja Shekaram, who toils for his education and splits from his sibling Seeta.
 So, he adopts him, which is unwelcome by his wife Janaki & son Murali.
-Years roll by, and Raja is meritorious whereas Murali is turpitude and the two proceeds to higher education.
+Years roll by; Raja is meritorious, whereas Murali is turpitude, and the two proceed to higher education.
 Here, Raja crushes a beauty, Rekha.
-Besides, Seeta is reared under the last love of rickshaw driver Govindu as an elder.
-Later, Ranganatham fixes an alliance for his daughter Sudha with Chanti Babu the son of stingy Garudachalam by bestowing ₹50000 dowry.
-Forthwith, he is bankrupted by the lavish expenses of Murali and also paralyzes.
-Next, Raja & Murali back when Janki accuses Murali and he quits.
-Plus, Sudha’s espousal is called off when Raja sureties Garudachalam to equip the amount.
+Besides, rickshaw driver Govindu rears Seeta under the last love of an elder.
+Later, Ranganatham fixes an alliance for his daughter Sudha with Chanti Babu, the son of stingy Garudachalam, by bestowing ₹50000 dowry.
+Forthwith, the lavish expenses of Murali bankrupt him and paralyze him.
+Next, Raja & Murali go back when Janki accuses Murali, and he quits.
+Garudachalam calls off Chanti Babu & Sudha's espousal when Raja sureties him to equip the amount.

-Fortuitously, he discerns a match with a blind girl Shanta the daughter of tycoon Ramadasu who is ready to bestow ₹100000.
-Therein, Raja bedecks to it receives the prerequisite divulging the pathetic spot when Shanta reads his integrity.
-Now Raja delivers it to Garudachalam of which Ranganatham is unbeknownst and performs the nuptial.
+Fortuitously, he discerns a match with a blind girl, Shanta, the daughter of tycoon Ramadasu, who is ready to bestow ₹100000.
+Therein, Raja bedecks to it and receives the prerequisite, divulging the pathetic spot when Shanta reads his integrity.
+Raja delivers it to Garudachalam, where Ranganatham is unbeknownst and performs the nuptial.
 Following, Raja knits Shanta by forgoing his love.
-Suddenly, he is startled to witness Rekha Shanta’s younger who charges for the betrayal.
-Meanwhile, Raja becomes a police officer who is assigned to snatch a mob to which Murali is also allied.
+Suddenly, he is startled to witness Rekha Shanta's younger who charges for the betrayal.
+Meanwhile, Raja becomes a police officer assigned to snatch a mob to which Murali is also allied.

 Parallelly, Murali lusts on Seeta when Govindu revolts on him.
-So, he incriminates him and is apprehended by Raja.
+So, he incriminates him, and Raja apprehends him.
 However, perceiving the actuality, he acquits him, and against the time, Murali molests Seeta.
 Here, Raja recognizes Seeta and pledges to straighten out the plight.
 In the interim, Shanta is cognizant of Raja & Rekha and adores her husband.
-Currently, Raja ceases the gang and reforms Murali when Garudachalam arraigns Raja for free-handing counterfeit currency.
-Accordingly, Shanta arrives and affirms the glory of Raja which Rekha too listens.
-Moreover, it is exposed that Garudachalam is a chieftain crime wing and is seized.
-At last, Shanta breathes her last on Raja’s lap.
+Raja ceases the gang and reforms Murali when Garudachalam arraigns Raja for free-handing counterfeit currency.
+Accordingly, Shanta arrives and affirms Raja's glory, which Rekha listens to.
+Here, it exposes Garudachalam as a chieftain crime wing, and they seize him.
+At last, Shanta breathes her last on Raja's lap.
 Finally, the movie ends on a happy note with the marriage of Raja & Rekha.